Motor vehicle duty - frequently asked questions

 If your vehicle was improved between buying and registering it, such as through repairs/modifications to obtain a roadworthy certificate, you must take these changes into account when declaring its dutiable value.

-Why didn’t VicRoads tell you that the declared value of your vehicle was not acceptable and that you were underpaying duty?
+Why didn’t VicRoads tell me that the declared value of my vehicle was not acceptable and that I was underpaying duty?

 The transfer documents that are required to be completed and lodged at VicRoads include information on motor vehicle duty and ‘market or dutiable value’.
 As you are making the declaration of dutiable value, it is not the responsibility of VicRoads officers to determine, and/or question, what is or is not an acceptable dutiable value.